 You will be met at the Meridien Hotel at 8am by a project facilitator, who will transfer you to the ferry port (opposite the Meridien Hotel) to catch a boat to the project site on Arborek Island.
 Upon arrival, you will spend the rest of the day settling in, exploring the project site and meeting your fellow volunteers.
 This is the perfect time in which to take in the beauty of Raja Ampat: one of the most pristine marine environments anywhere on earth!

 Please note: On arrival in Waisai, you will need to pay 1,000,000 IDR (around £50) for the Raja Ampat Marine Reserve Fee.
 This will need to be paid in cash in the local currency.

 Day 2-7 - Project Days :

 Saturdays are reserved for leisure dives in the morning and free afternoons with Sunday being a complete no dive day to allow recovery time.
-This time can be spent sunbathing, playing beach volleyball or football, swimming, snorkelling, exploring the island or visiting the local village.
+This time can be spent sunbathing, playing beach volleyball or football, swimming, snorkeling, exploring the island, or visiting the local village.

 If you are unqualified, you will complete your PADI Open Water and Advanced Open Water qualifications this week.

 Day 8 - 21 - Project Days:

 From this point you will continue your survey dives and spend time on various other activities and community projects.
 As a PADI Advanced Open Water Qualified diver, you will have the opportunity to complete your Emergency First Response and Rescue Diver qualifications if you wish at an additional cost.